datachunks123/Library-Management-System/README.md

 We’ll create three main tables:
 Books: Stores information about books in the library.
 Members: Stores details of library members.
-BorrowHistory: Tracks who borrowed which book and when.
+BorrowHistory: Tracks who borrowed which book and when

-CREATE DATABASE LibraryDB;

-USE Librar